KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/resurrection_return_to_living_source.md

 A new world — built on coherence, remembrance, unity, and living water — is rising.

-Your book is not merely about water.
+This book is not merely about water.
 It is about **Resurrection**:

 • of clarity